Discordanian/armagnac/README.md

   -V, --version                  Print version
 ```

-### Examples

-Find anagrams of a word:
+Results are printed in lowercase, sorted alphabetically, and laid out in equally-spaced columns that fit the terminal width.

+## Special characters

+The `<LETTERS>` argument supports four modes depending on which special characters are present.
+The modes are mutually exclusive and checked in priority order.

+### No special characters — pure anagram

+All letters must be used, no more and no less.
+The result is every dictionary word whose sorted characters exactly match the sorted input.

 ```sh
 $ armagnac silent
 enlist  listen  tinsel
 ```

-When no dictionary words are found, all unique letter permutations are shown instead:
+If no dictionary words are found, all unique letter permutations are shown as a fallback:

 ```sh
 $ armagnac xyz